What are reusable pages?

 Make the desired changes in your reusable pages.

-2. Commit and release these changes
+2. Commit, release and publish these changes

 Do you use Minddistrict reusable pages in your topics?
 We will inform you about updates in the monthly release notes.
 Please monitor this and follow step 3 and 4 in order to have these changes in your topics as well!